The changing role of revenue management during the pandemic

-Revenue managers need to reframe their techniques and procedures to make the most of the available data and achieve the highest profits possible.
-The importance of having adaptable systems which provide a live overview of market changes and make accurate forecasting easier has skyrocketed.
+Revenue managers need to reframe their approach to make the most of the available data and achieve the highest profits possible.
+Having adaptable systems which provide a live overview of market changes and make accurate forecasting easier has become extremely important.

-“Understanding true demand trends and when lookers will turn into bookers builds confidence.
+“Understanding true demand trends and lookers turning into bookers builds confidence.
 This will allow revenue managers to create realistic forecasts – no longer based on historical year-over-year comparisons or on-the-books data as the only indicator of demand.
 The future of revenue forecasting is not just OTB.
-The future is intent to travel that anticipates demand ahead of the curve and brings an extra variable to factor into your budget and forecast,” Thierry Collard concludes.
+The future is intent to travel that anticipates demand ahead of the curve.
+It should also bring an extra variable to factor into your budget and forecast,” Thierry Collard concludes.

-Increased need to leverage the right automations for decision-making
+Increased need to leverage the right automation for decision-making

-While technology will continue to save hoteliers time on tedious tasks such as data collection and collation, a trend to de-automate and re-humanize revenue management has developed.
+Technology will continue to save hoteliers time on dull tasks such as data collection.
+Meanwhile, a trend to de-automate and re-humanize revenue management has developed.

 The reason is simple: if your revenue management system (RMS) relies heavily on historical data, you will need to intervene and manually adjust rate suggestions.

-Not so with a powerful RMS like Atomize.
-It tests various price points and supports revenue managers with real-time price suggestions or automatic rate updates without engaging in a price war.
+The solution: a powerful RMS like Atomize.
+It tests various price points, supports revenue managers with real-time price suggestions or automatic rate updates without engaging in a price war.

-“The current situation will set apart the good revenue managers from the outstanding ones.
-The best ones will be very agile and creative in their approach to leveraging existing demand and finding new ways to generate revenue (by focussing on ancillary or F&B revenue, for example) along the way.
-They will probably also shift their attention to a new set of KPIs (e.g. from RevPAR to GOPPAR – gross operating profit per available room) to ensure they optimize profitability,” explains Thibault Catala, founder of Catala Consulting.
+“The current situation will differentiate good revenue managers from the outstanding ones.
+The best ones will be very agile and creative in their approach.
+They will be supporting existing demand and finding new ways to generate revenue (by focusing on extra or F&B revenue, for example) along the way.
+They might shift their attention to a new set of KPIs (e.g. from RevPAR to GOPPAR – gross operating profit per available room) to ensure they optimize profitability,” explains Thibault Catala, founder of Catala Consulting.

-“This will continue to speed up the shift from descriptive revenue management to prescriptive revenue management which leverages technology and automation to capture even the smallest opportunities in the market while helping revenue managers to focus on their hotel’s vision and strategy.”
+“This will continue to speed up the shift from descriptive revenue management to prescriptive revenue management.
+This leverages technology and automation to capture even the smallest opportunities in the market, while helping revenue managers to focus on the vision and strategy.”

 More interdepartmental collaboration

-This change could lead to revenue managers moving away from the common role of managing systems and data to taking a more important position in commercial decision making across departments.
+This change could lead to revenue managers moving away from the common role of managing systems and data.
+Yet, leading to taking a more important position in commercial decision making across departments.